WebAssembly/binaryen/ts/docs/API-Overview.md

 ## Expression Manipulation
-Expression info classes all live under the global `X` namespace. (“X” for “Expression”).
+Expression info classes all live under the global `X` namespace (“X” for “Expression”).
 They can be used to inspect and manipulate expressions.
 See generated docs for fields, methods, and descriptions of each.